Physical Benefits of Massage

 As well, in order to stay licensed in BC, RMTs are required to continually update their skills by achieving bi-annual education credits at postgraduate courses approved by the CMTBC.
 This ensures that our clients are receiving the very best care possible!

-My postgraduate studies include Osteopathic Techniques, Clinical Somatic Education, Ortho-Bionomy®, Reflexology, Aromatherapy and Reiki.
+My postgraduate studies include Osteopathic Techniques, Clinical Somatic Education, Ortho-Bionomy®, Pain Science, Manual Lymphatic Drainage, Visceral Manipulation.
+As well, my personal interest in holistic health drives me to study a multitude of related topics, attend various courses, workshops and seminars and stay abreast of the many options available to us on our wellness journeys.
 As your RMT, I am a highly educated, dedicated and resourceful member of your health care team!

 Definition of Massage Therapy: